 The delay between the time when a particular picture is captured at the encoder side and when the encoder side receives the feedback is assumed to be equal to the round trip time (RTT) plus one frame during (this is the minimum, depending on other factors, the value can be higher, but using the minimum should be reasonable).

+The distance between “key” pictures Mi and Mi-1 should be derived as follows:

+M(i) - M(i-1) = Floor( RTT * fps / 1000 ) + 1

+Such a distance between the two “key” pictures means that the encoder will produce a new "key" picture when it receives feedback about the previous "key" picture.

-Results of two RTT values, 200 ms (representing a pretty good connection) and 1000ms (representing a not-so-good connection), should be reported.
+Simulation results of two RTT values, 200 ms (representing a pretty good connection) and 1000ms (representing a not-so-good connection), should be reported.
 It is at the discretion of the proponents on whether it is desirable to use long-term reference pictures or not.

 When the RTT is set to a very high value, this configuration can also be used to simulate the use case wherein a picture of a background of a telepresence conference room, which is marked as a long-term reference picture at some point (e.g., after the distance between this picture and the current picture is beyond the maximum POC distance for short-term reference pictures), and which stays a very long time in the DPB, for efficient coding of uncovered background regions, and for error recovery.
 Due to that the length of the sequences is relatively short (less than 10 minutes), for this use case, it is assumed that the “background” long-term reference picture, once available, is kept throughout the entire test sequence.